mahelika/calculator/README.md

 # calculator
-one of my vwey first projects. made a simple calculator using html, css and javascript.
+one of my very first projects. made a simple calculator using html, css and javascript.